May 5, 2026 · 5 min read

 The spreadsheet phase

 Every marketing team goes through it.
-Someone creates a Google Sheet with columns for source, medium, campaign, and a formula that stitches them into a URL.
+Someone creates a sheet with columns for source, medium, campaign, and a formula that stitches them into a URL.
 It works for a month, maybe two.

 Then the problems start.